allegroai/clearml-docs/docs/guides/pipeline/pipeline_decorator.md

 ![Pipeline step configuration](../../img/pipeline_decorator_step_configuration.png)

-Values that were listed in the `return_values`parameter of the `PipelineDecorator.component` decorator are stored as artifacts in the relevant step's task.
+Values that were listed in the `return_values`parameter of the `@PipelineDecorator.component` decorator are stored as artifacts in the relevant step's task.
 These artifacts can be viewed in the step task’s **ARTIFACTS** tab.

 ![Pipeline step artifacts](../../img/pipeline_decorator_step_artifacts.png)